ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 ##### ---

 * Who held the endurance record for women pilots in 1929?
-* How many children does Barack Obama have? > https://github.com/ProjetPP/PPP-QuestionParsing-Grammatical/issues/75,  not do an intersection each time a node have several child.
+* How many children does Barack Obama have? > not do an intersection each time a node have several children.
-* What did Eddy Caron write? > https://github.com/ProjetPP/PPP-QuestionParsing-Grammatical/issues/79, Should be (?, writer, Eddy Caron), not (Eddy Caron, writer, ?)
+* What did Eddy Caron write? > Should be (?, writer, Eddy Caron), not (Eddy Caron, writer, ?)

 ccomp
 =====